givenscj/MCW-High-Performance-Computing/Whiteboard design session/WDS trainer guide - High performance computing.md

 4. Are GPU based instances needed?

-    If the software involved natively makes use of GPUs (e.g., Commercial software RedShift), then yes, these could be needed; typically the NC series (i.e., NVIDIA GPU \"compute\" focused instances).
+    If the software involved natively makes use of GPUs (e.g., Commercial software RedShift), then yes, these could be needed; typically, the NC series (i.e., NVIDIA GPU \"compute\" focused instances).
 Otherwise, typically, GPUs are not needed.

 5. How would you guide ThoughtRender to load data so it can be processed by the rendering compute workload?